Sales enablement software options are multiplying.

 Of course, it’s all the Best Sales Enablement Software Ever!

 This is tough on sales leaders for two reasons.
 First, “sales enablement” is a fuzzy concept that can change depending on who you talk to.
-For our purposes, it’s the alignment of marketing and sales around a common set of priorities and choosing a partner that understands the way that your industry works.
+For our purposes, it’s the alignment of marketing and sales around a common set of priorities to help team with retail sales execution and choosing a partner that understands the way that your industry works.
 This alignment helps the first produce, and the latter use, the best possible sales content.
 Ai2 has been in the business of enabling sales relationships for wholesale distributors over 30 years and we’ve made partners that allow for a complete modernization effort and road map and we have developed a focused sales enablement tool called PresentPro – Sales Retail Execution and Management Software for Wholesale Distributors.

 Second, many sales enablement offerings haven’t been truly road-tested.
 So how do you choose the best sales enablement software that helps sales and marketing work together?
 That, you know, enables sales?